Minyahel/quicwork/README.md

 ## Documentation and Description

-quicWork is intended to work as a simple method for jacobs students to share info about job openings that usually only require english and no prior experience.
+quicWork is intended to work as a simple platform for sharing info about job openings that usually only require english and no prior experience.
 It is _intended_ to run as a community-curated site.

 ---